norcalbiostat/ADS/notes/What is Data Science_mynotes.md

 You are not going to meet _all_ criteria, you are not a unicorn, but you are a beautiful and unique scientist. :muscle: Your DS profile will change, it will grow as you learn new things.
 Your path will be unique depending on your skillset and desires.

-Of course there are a common set of skills and knowledges that you need, and that's what this DS Certificate aims to provide you with at least the start of.
+Of course there are a common set of skills and knowledges that you need, and thats what this DS Certificate aims to provide you with at least the start of.

 :busts_in_silhouette:  But what are *you* going to do?
 What's your path to stardom?

 * List 3 topics not covered in our class that you would like to learn .
 * List 2 actions that you will engage in to learn those topics.